How to get crystal clear aquarium water

 Activated carbon is carbon that has been burned at a higher temperature, making it more adsorptive and more capable of clearing water.
 Carbon is especially popular for removing the yellow discolouration caused by bogwood and other aquatic woods.
 Use sponge, filter wool and carbon in combination to clear aquarium water.

 Some strains of bacteria can also be added to aquarium water to help to clear it.
-Bacteria can carry out an infinite number of different tasks including reducing waste, which would otherwise cloud water.
+Bacteria can carry out an infinite number of different tasks in fish tank water including reducing waste, which would otherwise cloud water.
 Unique bacteria and enzyme cultures can be added to the tank and get to work reducing mulm and debris and clearing water.
 These can be added separately to start-up bacteria and for best results use on a regular basis.

 Overstocking can cause cloudy, dirty water, and a lightly stocked aquarium with a few small fish will nearly always have clearer water than one which is heavily stocked, with large fish.
 Large, messy fish should be accompanied by suitably sized filtration, and if you keep such species but have cloudy water, a larger, more capable filter should be chosen.